EDUCBA Logo

 Introduction to CFO Job Description

 The duties and responsibilities of a CFO largely include cash flow monitoring, financial planning, analysis of the company’s financial position, and recommendation of corrective measures.
-Essentially, the role of a CFO is close to that of a controller or treasurer who manages the finance & accounting division and ensures that the company’s financial reporting are accurate and over within the stipulated timeline.
+Essentially, the role of a CFO is close to that of a controller or treasurer who manages the finance & accounting division and ensures that the company’s financial reporting is accurate and within the stipulated timeline.

 Duties and Responsibilities of a CFO